Back

 Open the profile of each SSP company without the domain, and add it

-Then, open Settings.
+Then, go to Settings.

 Fill in the fields with your contact details and company domain

-Click ‘Download file’ and move to the next step: place the file on your domain.
+Click Download File and move to the next step: place the file on your domain.

-Together the ads.txt and sellers.json files should have unified IDs that are passed in the Schain object in the requests, that can be checked on public domains, for inventory transparency of the market players like advertisers, publishers, and resellers.
+Together, the ads.txt and sellers.json files should have unified IDs that are passed in the Schain object in the requests that can be checked on public domains for inventory transparency of the market players like advertisers, publishers, and resellers.

 Sellers.json must contain records listed as JSON objects: